-The Scheduling page provides a calendar-based view of all driver shifts created within your workspace.
-It helps you plan, review, and manage driver availability over time, giving you clear visibility into daily and weekly scheduling.
+The Scheduling page provides a calendar-based view of all driver shifts created in your workspace.
+It allows dispatchers and operations teams to plan, review, and manage driver availability while maintaining clear visibility over daily and weekly schedules.

-This article explains what you can see on the Scheduling page and how shifts are displayed and organized within the calendar.
+This article explains what information is displayed on the Scheduling page and how driver shifts are organized within the calendar.

 Why the Scheduling Page Matters

-This page is especially useful for operations and dispatch teams who need a clear, high-level view of driver schedules at all times.
+This page helps operations and dispatch teams maintain a clear, high-level view of driver schedules at all times.

 The Scheduling page serves as a central planning tool for your operations.
 By visualizing shifts in a calendar format, you can: